viamrobotics/docs/docs/appendix/troubleshooting.md

 ### Browser plugins

-**Chrome plugin: allow right click** - This Chrome plugin interferes with the [Viam app](https://app.viam.com)'s ability to configure a service.
+**Chrome plugin: Allow Right-Click** - This Chrome plugin interferes with the [Viam app](https://app.viam.com)'s ability to configure a service.
 If you are experiencing issues with the **Create Service** pane in the Viam app, temporarily disable this plugin until you have saved your configuration in the Viam app.